 - Fall (September to November): Fall is our favorite time to be in Toronto, especially with all stunning orange-y vibes and Pumpkin Spice Lattes.
 Being an off-season, you will find hotels at relatively cheaper rates, and attractions will be less busy as the school year begins in September.
 Closer to November, expect the winter to kick-start with cooler temperatures and the start of Christmas markets across the city.

 - Winter (December to February): Toronto winters are similar to most places in eastern Canada, and east coast USA like New York.
 So pack warm clothes during your trip.
-There will be snow, windchill and temperatures can drop down to -16 degree celsius or lower.
+There will be snow, windchill and temperatures can drop down to -16 degree Celsius or lower.
+Read: Ontario winter getaways bucket list

 We hope you enjoyed this jam packed one day in Toronto Itinerary.
 Have fun in this wonderful city!